Last date modified: 2026-Jun-05

 • Review your agreement with your AI assistant provider (for example, Anthropic) to understand how the assistant may use, retain, or process the data it accesses.

-• The MCP server supports elicitation for certain tool calls, but elicitation is only supported for MCP clients that also support elicitation such as Claude Code.
+• The MCP server supports elicitation for certain tool calls.
+Only MCP clients that also support elicitation, such as Claude Code, can use this feature.

 Setup